WWW.LOGISTICSINNOVATION.ORG

 Measure noise levels

-team leader for "Urban Logistics and Electromobility" at Fraunhofer IML, had recap the current state of research.
+team leader for "Urban Logistics and Electromobility" at Fraunhofer IML, had Daniela Kirsch, recap the current state of research.
 While streets and loading zones are overloaded during the day, quiet night and off-peak logistics can deliver goods efficiently and in a way that is compatible with urban environments.
 Electric trucks and low-noise loading and unloading equipment can thus make a significant contribution to emission-free, livable urban logistics.
 The basic idea is to use quieter commercial vehicles with alternative drive technologies for deliveries after 10 p.m. and before 6 a.m.

 Low-noise alternatives

-In October, participants at the user day in Dortmund were able to see for themselves the effectiveness of special quiet-running rollers for roll containers and a low-noise floor for The differences in noise levels were visualized using an acoustic
+In October, participants at the user day in Dortmund were able to see for themselves the effectiveness of special quiet-running rollers for roll containers and a low-noise floor for using an acoustic The differences in noise levels were visualized

 Researchers at the rolling cart